-- Any damage resulting from dropping, falling or excess vibration. - Any damage done by liquids, including damage resulting from excessive use of screen cleaning liquids or aggressive cleaning agents or solvents. - Any damage resulting from incorrect electric connections to the device through the USB and/or audio connectors. - Any damage done by power surges or overvoltage on the USB power supply and/or audio connector. - Any mechanical damages to the display caused by mechanical forces applied to the screen surface, such as scratches. - Any damage resulting from attempted changes to the system firmware, included changes to the files in the "system" folder. - Issues caused by incorectly executing the touchscreen calibration procedure. - Normal wear and tear.
+- Any damage resulting from dropping, falling or excess vibration. - Any damage done by liquids, including damage resulting from excessive use of screen cleaning liquids or aggressive cleaning agents or solvents. - Any damage resulting from incorrect electric connections to the device through the USB and/or audio connectors. - Any damage done by power surges or overvoltage on the USB power supply and/or audio connector. - Any mechanical damages to the display caused by mechanical forces applied to the screen surface, such as scratches and cracks. - Any damage resulting from attempted changes to the system firmware, included changes to the files on the system partition of the device. - Normal wear and tear.